Maintenance

 As described in User groups, users with accounts on the Data Library server can be divided in two groups: administrators and authors.

-Administrator accounts should be created “by hand”, i.e. outside of ansible’s control.
+Administrator accounts should be created “by hand”, i.e. outside ansible’s control.
 Remember to add administrators to the wheel group so they will have sudo privileges.

 Author accounts should be created by adding the user to the datag_users list in playbook.yaml and running ansible (see Configuration updates using ansible).
 Ansible will create the user account, add the new user to the datag group, and create a personal data catalog directory (see Important file and directory paths) for the user.
 Ansible does not set the user’s password, so you should do that by hand after running the playbook.
 Remember to commit and push your playbook changes.